Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Loss gap for different epochs and value

-In the main text, the ablation on tuning the epoch and alpha only reports the changes in utility (test accuracy) and privacy (attack advantage).
-Here, we supplement with the changes in the privacy proxy loss gap as alpha (in Figure~\ref{fig:loss_gap_alpha}) and epoch (in Figure~\ref{fig:ablation_loss_gap_epoch}) varies, showing that the results here are consistent with the insights provided in Section~\ref{sec:method}.
+In Figure~\ref{fig:alpha} and Figure~\ref{fig:epoch}, the ablation on tuning the epoch and $\alpha$ only reports the changes in utility (test accuracy) and privacy (attack advantage).
+Here, we supplement with changes in the privacy proxy loss gap as $\alpha$ and epoch vary.
+Figures~\ref{fig:loss_gap_alpha} and~\ref{fig:ablation_loss_gap_epoch} are consistent with our finding that the loss gap effectively reflects privacy risk and can be used during training to identify privacy-sensitive parameters.